 In 2016, on behalf of a ski school in St. Moritz, he realized two figures combined with old alpine skis.

 In 2017 he was commissioned to realize an installation for a swiss property company.

 In recent years, Ugo has been using his chainsaw to create sculptures that are smaller than the mighty works he created in the past (up to 15 meters high!).
 The artist does not use any auxiliary tools.
 Instead of hiding or polishing the tracks and irregular saw cuts, he almost emphasizes them.
 Finally, he uses oil or acrylic paints to add color to the figures.
 He primarily makes human figures.
 Each sculpture is assigned a name.

 Often, Ugo is asked if he is related to the famous Alberto Giacometti.
 His great-grandfather, Arnoldo, was Giovanni Giacometti’s brother, therefore, his grandfather, Ugo Giovanni Alberto, was Alberto Giacometti’s cousin.

 The narrow and elongated structure of the tree trunks he uses, the classic works of the famous Swiss artist, other masters, and modern trends inspire Ugo’s sculptures.

 Over the last 20 years, Ugo’s works have aroused curiosity and interest.
 Ugo has been featured in various television programs and a novel published in Ticino was based on the image of one of his sculptures.
-Another manuscript (a children's book), inspired by his work "I due guardiani", will be published in the future.
 His trip to Kenya was documented by an Indian cameraman with the intention of making a documentary about the artist.
 Unfortunately, due to funding issues, the project was not realized.

 Ugo currently works as a forest warden in the municipality of Bregaglia and dedicates his free time to passionately creating his characteristic “little men”.